lue-bird/elm-linear-direction/contribute.md

-## Contribute
+## contribute

 **Contributing is appreciated! 💙**

-- Changes may be suggested through pull requests.
+- suggest changes through pull requests
-- To discuss major changes, open up a feature request issue.
+- discuss major changes in an issue or in a github Disscussion

-## What you can do
+## you

-- add new modules like `LinearDirection.Dict` or add to existing ones
+- add new modules like `Dict`/`Set.LinearDirection` or add to existing ones
 - share your thoughts

-### Summary Guide
+### guide

 commits look like this:
 > do details | make other details & this

-#### Category
 | mark     | means   |
 | :------- | :------ |
 | + ...    | add     |